hidenorly/M5StickC_Base/README.md

 This is PIR Human detection based switch for M5StickC,  PIR Sensor for M5StickC, Infrared LED.

+This supports
+ * Turn ON through Ir Remote Transmiter while human is detected.
+ * Turn Off if human is not detected for a while.
+ * The Ir Code is configurable.
+ * Show On/Off status through LCD
+ * Manually turn On/Off by M5 Switch
+ * For improving availability, sending Ir few times (the count is configurable)

 # HW Config

 | Infrared LED Unit | M5StickC |